cs3216/cs3216.github.io/coursework/facebook/index.md

 you via SMS, or by entering your credit card number.

 Next, you have to decide what kind of application you want to create.
-You can choose to create: (i) a "Games on Facebook" application (previously known as "Canvas"), (ii) a standalone Web Application that connects with Facebook, or (iii) both!
-A "Games on Facebook" application is one that loads within the main Facebook website while a standalone application is a separate website that connects to Facebook to retrieve information about users and post on their walls.
+You can choose to create: (i) a "Facebook Web Games" application (previously known as "Canvas"), (ii) a standalone Web Application that connects with Facebook, or (iii) both!
+A "Facebook Web Games" application is one that loads within the main Facebook website while a standalone application is a separate website that connects to Facebook to retrieve information about users and post on their walls.
 An example of (i) is [*Candy Crush